uptechteam/android-cookbook/README.md

     - *MVVM.md*

 **Step 4.** After you've finished adding information and you are ready to present your work to the team, **create a Pull Request to master** from your branch and **request reviews from all team members** on that PR.
 This is important, since we want everyone to use this cookbook and thus be aware of the recommendations we keep here.
+*Hint: you can easily do it by typing android in the reviewer's input and choosing uptechteam/android: it will automatically request reviews from all Android team.*

 **Step 5.** After **everyone approves your PR**, feel free to **merge your Pull Request** and **delete the branch**.
 **There is no Step 6.**